Reviews You Can Rely On

 Maneuverability

-To assess the maneuverability of each board, we conducted two separate tests and recorded the general opinions of our testers over the course of all our testing sessions.
+To assess the maneuverability of each board, we conducted two separate tests and recorded the general opinions of our testers throughout all our testing sessions.
 The first test was a slalom course.
-We set up a reasonably difficult slalom course, and our lead tester took each board through the course and back as fast as she could, allowing sufficient time to rest between trials to reduce fatigue.
+We set up a reasonably difficult course, and our lead tester took each board through the course and back as fast as possible, allowing sufficient time to rest between trials to reduce fatigue.

-The second test in this metric was completing a 180° U-Turn with each board in our small testing lake, attempting to complete the entire turn without back-paddling.
-The range of performance in this test was comically wide, with some boards abruptly turning without issue, while other boards forced us to abort the test as the boards were about to hit the shore.
+Our second test in this metric was completing a 180-degree U-Turn with each board, attempting to complete the entire turn without back-paddling.
+The range of performance in this test was comically wide, with some boards abruptly turning without issue while others forced us to abort the test as they were about to hit the shore.
 We scored based on the paddler's opinion, the observable results, and the GPS track of each board using the Strava app on an iPhone.

 Ease of Transport

-To find out how easy, or hard, each board is to transport we weighed each, noted the ergonomics of the handle, rated the ease of carrying them on land, and examined the difficulty in loading the boards on a car.
-We had a variety of people move and transport these boards — a diverse range of ages, gender, and sizes.
-As our custom, we weighed the boards ourselves and scored based on our measured weight, rather than take the manufacturers' claims at face value.
+To find out how easy or hard each board is to transport, we weighed each, noted the ergonomics of the handle, rated the ease of carrying them on land, and examined the difficulty of loading the boards on a car.
+As is our custom, we weighed the boards ourselves and scored based on our measured weight rather than taking the manufacturers' claims at face value.
 Lighter boards scored higher.
 Heavier boards lost points.

 stand up paddle board - it takes creativity to weigh a fleet of sups.